 At 12.50am on 17th July 1889 Police Constable Walter Andrews found the body of local prostitute Alice McKenzie lying close to a lamp-post on a pavement in Castle Alley, just off Whitechapel High Street.

-Her head was turned towards the kerb, her feet were towards the wall. blood was oozing from two stab wounds in her throat.
-Her skirt had been pulled up and there was blood over her thigh and abdomen which, it transpired was coming from a zigzag, albeit fairly superficial, wound that ran from just beneath her left breast to her naval.
+Her skirt had been pulled up and there was blood over her thigh and abdomen which, it transpired was coming from a zigzag, albeit fairly superficial, wound that ran from just beneath her left breast to her navel.

 The Divisional Police Surgeon, Dr George Bagster Philips, was summoned and having examined the body, he pronounced life extinct.